SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 Upload the Azure Web App to the target repository.
 You can use any of the available techniques for doing that (GitHub repository, FTP, Visual Studio Publish, etc.).
 When you publish the web application, remember to uncheck the option "Enable Organizational Authentication".

+Notice that the web application uses a token cache for ADAL tokens, which are used when accessing the Microsoft Graph API.
+The token cache provided is based on the web application session.
+Thus, it is not a scalable solution and it cannot be used with multiple instances of the web app.
+However, you can configure a session based on an external persistence provider, like for example the
+<a href="https://azure.microsoft.com/en-us/documentation/articles/cache-asp.net-session-state-provider/">Azure Redis Cache</a>,
+or you can define a token cache handler of your own, using a backend database or whatever else.
+For further details about ADAL and the token cache, you can read the
+<a href="./Architecture-and-Implementation.md">architectural document</a> related to the PnP Partner Pack.

 <a name="apponlywebapp"></a>
 ###App Only certificate configuration in the Azure Web App